Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample3_integration_testing/tests/integrationtests/README.md

-# Integration test suite for ADF
+# Integration Test Suite for Synapse <!-- omit in toc -->

 This makes use of [PyTest framework](https://docs.pytest.org/en/latest/) to execute integration tests.
 In general, the tests do the following: